MacJ13/weather-app/README.md

 Weather App created with Html, Sass, Javascript and Webpack.
 <br />
-It is used data from OpenWeatherMap API
+I used data from OpenWeatherMap API

 ## Link